Solved: Why your MacBook is not connecting to Wi-Fi

 If you're connected to the Wi-Fi but can't access any websites, flushing your DNS cache, which stores all the information about domain names, could swiftly get you back online.

 Old or corrupted database entries could be causing issues you’re experiencing.
-The most painless way to flush your DNS cache is CleanMyMac X. I recommend this utility tool for Macs because it not only flushes your DNS but also runs maintenance scripts.
+The most painless way to flush your DNS cache is CleanMyMac.
+I recommend this utility tool for Macs because it not only flushes your DNS but also runs maintenance scripts.
 It can remove broken and temporary files and resolve multiple errors (including Wi-Fi issues), so it's a win-win.

 Flush DNS cache in Maintenance